EDitt/Sunflower_RNAseq/README.md

 Raw data is uploaded/stored in a project folder in the /project/jmblab/ directory (only accessible through the xfer node)

 To analyze this raw data, simply copy this data into your working scratch directory.
-Do not manipulate the directory structure or names of directories, as this pipeline is designed to be used on the raw data in the format it comes from BaseSpace.
-The raw data comes in directories (of the format "SampleID_PlateWell_LaneNum-ds.letters/numbers"), each containing fastq.gz files (2 files if paired-end sequencing).
-Manipulating this directory structure or directory names will cause the Sunflower_RNAseq program to not work properly.

 ## Step 1: Quality Assessment
 Run Quality_Assessment on your raw FastQ files.
-The Quality_Assessment handler is designed for raw data as it comes from Basespace- i.e. directories for each sample (of the format "SampleID_PlateWell_LaneNum-ds.letters/numbers"), each containing fastq.gz files (2 files if paired-end sequencing).

 To run Quality_Assessment, all common and handler-specific variables must be defined within the configuration file.
 Once the variables have been defined, Quality_Assessment can be submitted to a job scheduler with the following command (assuming that you are in the directory containing `Sunflower_RNAseq`)
 `./Sunflower_RNAseq Quality_Assessment Config`
 where `Config` is the full file path to the configuration file

-To get summaries for FastQC results, MultiQC is recommended.
-After Quality_Assessment has finished running, load this module:
-`module load MultiQC/1.5-foss-2016b-Python-2.7.14`
-And then while in the output directory containing your FASTQC results, simply run `multiqc .`
-This program will then output summary statistics from your FastQ results
+A directory containing your files to be analyzed must be specified in the config file.
+It is ok if this is a directory containing sub-directories for each sample (which is the format for raw data as it comes from Basespace).

+After quality has been assessed for each sample, the FastQC results will be summarized using MultiQC.
+These summary statistics will be located in the output directory specified in the config file.

 ## Step 2: Adapter Trimming
 The Adapter_Trimming handler uses Trimmomatic to trim adapter sequences from FastQ files.
 Trimmomatic takes paired-end information into account when doing so (if applicable).
 This handler uses the raw fastq.gz files downloaded directly from Basespace (Directories named: "SampleID_PlateWell_LaneNum-ds.letters/numbers").
 This handler will work with paired-end or single-end sequencing data.